Team-BANERUS/poketwo-Autocatcher/Fuzzy/Readme.md

 * A: I've told you enough to get you started running the bot. ask your friends for help if you still have issues.
 </br>

-* Q: What bots does the Fuzzy Catcher work with? </br>
+* Q: What bots does the Fuzzy bot work with? </br>
-* A: The Fuzzy Catcher currently works with Pokemon, Poketwo, and Mewbot.
+* A: The Fuzzy bot currently works with Pokemon, Poketwo, and Mewbot.

 `=-=-=-=-=-=-=-=-=-=-=-=-=-=-=--=-=--=-=-=-=-=-=`